cybercongress/go-cyber/docs/cyberd.md

 ## On faster evolution at `weiner`

-Basic purpose of wiener stage is to be able to update the consensus of a network from a consensus computer state using some onchain upgrade mechanism.
+Basic purpose of wiener stage is to be able to update the consensus of a network from a consensus computer state using some on-chain upgrade mechanism.

 Evolvability and governance are connected tightly.

 Ability to reflect input from the world and output changes of itself is essential evolutionary feature.
-Hence, thanks to cosmos-sdk `euler` implementation has basic but very power features such as onchain voting with vetos and abstains that drastically simplified open discussions for change.
+Hence, thanks to cosmos-sdk `euler` implementation has basic but very power features such as on-chain voting with vetos and abstains that drastically simplified open discussions for change.
 So we are going to use this feature from the inception of the network.

 But we can go to different direction than cosmos-sdk offers.
 Following ideas from [Tezos]() in Weiner we can define the current state of a protocol as immutable content address that is included in round merkle root.